arafat-ar13/Python-Cricket/README.md

 # Future plans
-* Now, the order of your player in what you have fed my game when setting up your players and that is unchangable.
-In the future, I will include options for you (the user) to choose who two players to send to bat first and when someone gets out, you will again get to choose who next batsman to send.
+* The order of your players is what you have fed my game when setting up your players and that is unchangable, for now.
+In the future, I will include options for you (the user) to choose which two players to send to bat first and when someone gets out, you will again get to choose which batsman to send next.
 This will be the next big update.
 (It'll be quite not-so-easy tbh!)
 * No one really quite likes or gets impressed by a text-based game (or any program for that matter) and I am sorry but I just don't know much GUI programming yet.
 So, in the future, I will include an option to autoplay when the user is batting or bowling.
 Happy now?
 * Now, when any team wins, the basic text that gets displayed is "Team A won by [run] runs".
 I wish to change that someday to reflect the real Cricket game where they say "Team A won by [wicket] wickets" or "Team B won by [run] runs".
 That's a complex thing to implement and so will take a while.
 (This feature is minor and will get less attention)